flutterdata/data_state/packages/data_state/README.md

 }
 ```

-The notifier also supports a `reload` function to restart a data loading cycle.
+The notifier features a `reload` function, useful to restart a data loading cycle.
 It can be combined with a gesture detector or reloader widget:

 Example 1: